Linguistically-Controlled Paraphrase Generation: Related Work

+Existing work has focused on specific types of control.
+QCPG~\citep{bandel-etal-2022-quality} controls for three abstract attributes (semantic similarity, syntactic variation, lexical variation), while others focus on keyword presence~\citep{Zeng_Zhang_Xiang_Wang_Ji_2019, liu-etal-2023-bolt}.
+Syntactically-controlled paraphrase generation has been explored by manipulating abstract meaning representation (AMR) trees~\citep{huang-etal-2023-paraamr}, reordering parse tree segments~\citep{goyal-durrett-2020-neural}, or using constituency parse templates~\citep{iyyer2018adversarial}.
+Other methods disentangle semantics and syntax by adding sentence parse trees or AMR trees as features~\citep{huang-chang-2021-generating, huang-etal-2022-unsupervised-syntactically}.

-Previous works have mainly focused on the training phrase and a narrow set of linguistic attributes, and lack quality control mechanisms at inference time. \textsc{LingConv} addresses these limitations using 40 lexical, syntactic, semantic, and discourse linguistic attributes, along with a robust quality control mechanism that operates at inference time.
+In summary, previous works have primarily focused on a narrow set of linguistic attributes and often lack robust quality control mechanisms at inference time.
+In addition, LLMs are powerful general-purpose generation, but achieving fine-grained, multi-attribute control is still a major challenge.
+Our work addresses these gaps by introducing a model capable of controlling a large, diverse set of linguistic attributes simultaneously, complemented by a novel inference-time quality control mechanism to ensure both attribute adherence and semantic fidelity.